 Meanwhile, he would send the previously signed letters to whatever family the patient had.
-After a while, he would then send the family a sadly worded notice that their relative had passed away, and requesting a sum of money to take care of the arrangements.
+After a while, he would then send the family a sadly worded notice that their relative had passed away, and request a sum of money to take care of the arrangements.
 Baker pocketed the money, of course.

 Once word began to trickle out about what was going on inside the Baker Hospital, the townsfolk reported him.
 After a multi-day standoff with local police and the FBI, he was finally imprisoned for fraud.
 Eurekans were so incensed by what had happened they broke down the doors and trashed the place, destroying records and even attempting to burn the building down.

 After the Baker incident, the Crescent sat ownerless and abandoned until 1946.
 Ten years later, the building nearly burned to the ground.
 In 1997, the building was purchased by Marty and Elise Roenigk, who oversaw an expensive six-year restoration and renovation of the hotel.
 In 2009, Marty Roenigk died in a car accident.

 Visitors over the years have reported witnessing strange goings-on in the halls and rooms of the Crescent.
 Room 218, where Michael fell to his death, is said to be the most haunted.
 Today, the hotel gives daily ghost tours.
 On the tours, guests visit the hotel’s basement, which was once used as the hospital’s morgue and still contains an old autopsy table.